Banner by TheProtobabe

 A Pokemon’s MCR can be lowered by special Items available in the Park Shop.
-A Pokemon’s MCR can be reduced by 20%.
+A Pokemon’s MCR can be reduced by up to 20%.
 The following is a list of MCRs and how many total characters can be removed from them:

 Trainers must be a member of URPG in order to take a run through the Park.
 There is also a Start-Up Guide available for a quicker breakdown of the basics.

 Once signed up, Trainers can make a post with a character in the Sign-Up thread (BMG | PWN | PXR) for use in a roleplay.
 There is no limit on the amount of characters you can create, but a Ranger does have to approve them.
 Any useful or interesting details about characters can be listed here, as well as a piece of art if it’s appropriate.

 This area is where you’ll keep track of which Pokemon you bring into and take out of the Park—as well as their natures.
 Your own Pokemon natures can be kept in your regular URPG stats if you like, but be sure to keep Park captures in your sign-up for easier tracking.
 Any Park items you own can also go on the sign-up or in your normal stats.